-My daughter Yael called me yesterday evening from a friend’s house.
+My lovely daughter called me yesterday evening from a friend’s house.
 She had offered to cook him dinner, but when she arrived at his house she discovered that he had no kitchen tools whatsoever.
 She sent him out to buy a cutting board, a knife adequate for cutting vegetables, and a frying pan!
 She called me while he was out at the store.
 “Mom I was so shocked, I caught myself sounding like you,” she said.
 “You should see this guy’s kitchen.
 He has nothing.
 You would not believe it.
 He eats out all the time.
 Guess what he keeps in his kitchen cupboards?”
 I couldn’t begin to guess.
 “Office supplies, Mom.
 He has envelopes in his spice cupboard!
 He has the stuff you would store in your office in his kitchen cupboards.”

 I asked her what she had offered to cook for him and she replied tacos.
 “Tacos?!
 You have got to be kidding,” I said.
 “He doesn’t have what you would need to make tacos?”
 She reminded me that she had just told me he doesn’t have a frying pan.
 So we spent a few minutes together just being amazed that there are people in the world who live like this.
 How they do it, neither my daughter nor I can figure.
 I remember visiting my cousin one time and discovering that he too had nothing in his kitchen.
 He did not even have a pot in which to boil an egg!
 His mother never cooked.
 They always ate out.
 He always eats out.
 How can people live like that?